Foundation Degree (FdA) Travel and Tourism Management

-The programme provides an articulated for progression onto an Honours Degree programme in subject related disciplines, commonly the BA (Hons) Hospitality, Tourism and Leisure Management.
+The programme provides an articulated progression route onto an Honours Degree programme in subject related disciplines, commonly the BA (Hons) Hospitality, Tourism and Leisure Management.

 FdA graduates may progress to alternative Honours degree programmes, with articulated progression routes within City College including BA (Hons) Business Management and the BA (Hons) Leadership and Management.

 The Foundation programme can take you into operational management within the tourism, leisure and hospitality sectors, or owner management of small tourism businesses.